provezano/provezano/README.md

 <h2 align="center">Hi 👋, I'm Felipe Coutinho!</h2>
 <br>

+I'm an AI Engineer (and sometimes a Data Scientist, depending on how you prefer to call it 😊).
-I'm a Data Scientist with Masters Degree in Computer Science and Computational Mathematics according to University of São Paulo.
+I hold a **Master’s Degree in Computer Science and Computational Mathematics** from the **University of São Paulo**.

 <div align="center">
   <a href="https://github.com/provezano">